FlavScents AInsights Entry for Ocean Propanal (CAS: 1205-17-0)

 3. Natural Occurrence & Formation

 Ocean propanal is not commonly found in nature but can be synthesized through various chemical pathways.
-It is often produced via the oxidation of propanol or through the hydroformylation of ethylene.
-While it does not occur naturally in significant quantities, its synthetic production allows it to be used in formulations that aim to replicate natural marine scents.
-Its designation as a "natural flavor" or "natural fragrance" is typically not applicable due to its synthetic origins.
+It may be formed during the oxidation of alcohols or through the degradation of fatty acids.
+Its relevance to "natural flavor" or "natural fragrance" designations is limited due to its synthetic origin, although it can be used in formulations that aim to mimic natural marine scents.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs